 - Doctor’s health illiteracy A ‘culture of more’ is not necessarily better.

-- Taking consent when professionals are burdened in areas characterised by poverty and inequality
+- Professional burden in areas characterised by poverty and inequality

 - Consent to treatment A person must give permission before they receive any type of medical treatment, test or examination.